DreadSoup/JavaScript-Challenges/README.md

 Lewandowski: 2
 }

-dataStructures modernOperators and strings - challenge 3:
+dataStructures modernOperators and strings - challenge 3: <p>
-Write a program that receives a list of variable names written in underscore_case and convert them to camelCase.
+Write a program that receives a list of variable names written in underscore_case and convert them to camelCase.<p>

-The input will come from a textarea inserted into the DOM (see code below to insert the elements), and conversion will happen when the button is pressed.
+The input will come from a textarea inserted into the DOM (see code below to insert the elements), and conversion will happen when the button is pressed.<p>

-Test data (pasted to textarea, including spaces): underscore_case
+Test data (pasted to textarea, including spaces): <p>
+   underscore_case
      first_name
     Some_Variable
     calculate_AGE
   delayed_departure

-Should produce this output (5 separate console.log outputs): underscoreCase ✅ firstName ✅✅
+Should produce this output (5 separate console.log outputs): <p>
+underscoreCase ✅
+firstName ✅✅
 someVariable ✅✅✅